Entomopathogenic fungus: Ascomycota

 Two of three subphyla of the phylum Ascomycota contain insect pathogens.
 Most ascomycetes are filamentous fungi that produce septate hyphae and have characteristics sexual phase in which they produce sexual spores called ascospores.
 Most entomopathogenic fungi in the Phylum Ascomycota infect and proliferate in the insect body in a parasitic phase before eventually killing the host.
 Upon the death of the host, these fungi have the ability to grow saprophytically in and on the insect cadaver and produce and release spores.
 The most characteristic group of insect pathogens in the Phylum Ascomycota is the order Hypocreales which include genera such as Ophiocordyceps, Cordyceps, and Hypocrella.
 Some insect pathogens in this phylum manipulate host behavior during the parasitic phase of their infection.
 One well studied and popular example is the insect pathogen Ophiocordyceps unilateralis, which alters the behavior of the infected insect to leave the nest and move to an area where the environment conditions better suited for the growth of the fungi.
 Upon the death of the host, the O. unilateralis produces a stalk-like structure erupting from the head of the dead ant from which spores are released to the peripheral environment. this process enables the fungi to infect more ants and, in the process, creates high densities of dead ants in the forest environment known as 'graveyards'.

 Basidiomycota

 The phylum Basidiomycota are commonly known as "superior fungi" due to their production of well-developed septate hyphae and fruiting bodies.
 Some basidiomycetes commonly produce visible structures such as mushrooms and puffballs.
-They are characterized by the asexual production of Basidiospores.
+They are characterized by the asexual production of basidiospores.
 Fibulorhizoctonia, Uredinella, and Septobasidium are the only known genera in the phylum Basidiomycota that infect insects.

 Chytridiomycota

 Phylum Chytridiomycota is considered one of the earliest branching true-fungi in the fungal kingdom.
 They are also the only true-fungi to produce motile zoospores in their lifecycle.

 Few genera of entomopathogenic fungi belong to the Phylum Chytridiomycota.
-The genus Myrmicinosporidium include M. durum which is an endoparasite of ants.
 The genus Nephridiophaga include unicellular endoparasites of cockroaches and genus Myiophagus include unicellular endoparasites of scale insects.